 Carbon steel pans are typically pressed out of sheets instead of cast in molds.
 This makes them considerably thinner than cast iron.
 Thinness makes them lighter than cast iron, even though they have about the same density.

 More significantly, because it's thinner, carbon steel lacks the excellent heat retention you get from cast iron (because: less mass).
-The heat retention isn't terrible, but if you're searing steaks or deep frying, cast iron is definitely the optimal choice.
+The heat retention isn't terrible, but if you're searing steaks or deep frying, cast iron is the optimal choice.

 Carbon steel's main advantage is that it starts out life much smoother than most cast iron (though some of the boutique brands of cast iron give it a run for its money).
-But all cheap cast iron smooths out with use, so this advantage is, really, only temporary.
+But all cheap cast iron smoothes out with use, so this advantage is, really, only temporary.

-Cast Iron Vs. Nonstick Pans: Which Is Better?
+Cast Iron Vs. Nonstick: Which Is Better?

 Again, which is better is largely personal preference, depending on what you value most about cookware.